julitr0/readflow/docs/screenshot_analysis.md

 # ReadBetter.io Screenshot Analysis

 ## Overview
 This document analyzes the screenshots taken from ReadBetter.io's app to understand their user interface, user experience, and app structure.
-This analysis will inform ReadFlow's development and help refine our PRD.
+This analysis will inform Link to Reader's development and help refine our PRD.

 ## Screenshot Inventory
 Based on the file timestamps and sizes, we have captured screenshots of: